LassoSoft/LassoGuide/lasso_guide_source/operations/sending-email.rst

 Email Status
 ============

-Email messages which are sent using the `email_send` method are stored in an outgoing email queue temporarily and then sent by a background process.
+Email messages that are sent using the `email_send` method are stored in an outgoing email queue temporarily and then sent by a background process.
 Any errors encountered when sending a message can be viewed in the :ref:`Email Queue
 <instance-administration-email>` section of Lasso Administration.